-Today, I will show you the true cost of building a WordPress website from scratch.
+However, today I will give you a look at the true cost of building a site from scratch in WordPress.

 Let’s Set Up Some Ground Rules